ASendellPrice/Myzomela_pipeline/README.md

 cp /data/zool-zir/Bioinformatics_pipelines/RawReads2SampleBams.sh Scripts/
 ```

+**Note:** This script can also be viewed on [gitHub](https://github.com/ASendellPrice/Myzomela/blob/main/Scripts/RawReads2SampleBams.sh).

 This single script will launch a job array (1 job per sample) that takes care of all the filtering, alignment and merging steps.
 This script has a couple of assumptions.

 ### ASSUMPTION 1: